-The character set is a complex character set that cannot be loaded dynamically.
-In this case, you must recompile the program with support for the character set.
+If the character set is a complex character set that cannot be loaded dynamically, you must recompile the program with support for the character set.

-The character set is a dynamic character set, but you do not have a configuration file for it.
-In this case, you should install the configuration file for the character set from a new MySQL distribution.
+If the character set is a dynamic character set, but you do not have a configuration file for it, you should install the configuration file for the character set from a new MySQL distribution.

 To solve this problem, you should either get a new index file or manually add the name of any missing character sets to the current file.

 You can force client programs to use specific character set as follows:

 input characters manually (as database object identifiers, column